 Experiential Learning.

 The committee discussed the credit-bearing option and revised the first bullet to read “courses may include but not limited to . . .“ The committee revised the non-credit-bearing option, to add “must meet the following criteria” followed by a list of different kinds of ELA.
 The committee discussed possibly adding a definition of Service Learningand discussed moving the ELA definitions to the Explanation section.
 Since all faculty and academic staff have at least a bachelor’s degree, the committee removed mention of the ELA Mentor level of education.
-The requirement that students identify their ELA by 90 credits was also removed so as not to cause delays in student’s progress to graduation.
+The requirement that students identify their ELA by 90 credits was also removed so as not to cause delays in students’ progress to graduation.
 Students and their advisors should be discussing how to meet the EL requirement early and often throughout the advising process.

 Explanation of the Proposal.